ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin_ragdoll.md

 #### Damped Limits

-You can tune the behavior of each limit to capture the look you're after, such as making things a little more **damped**.
+You can tune the behaviour of each limit to capture the look you're after, such as making things a little more **damped**.

 https://user-images.githubusercontent.com/2152766/145394548-4c74d571-d6fc-4266-93b6-4d5058a3247e.mp4 controls